Logo-stateuniv

 Student Financial Aid Details

-University of Kansas 3595th for the average student loan amount.
+Ranks 3160th for the average student loan amount.

-Secrets to getting the best Kansas scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Kansas.

-The University of Kansas has 8 residential halls and 12 scholarship halls in which students can reside.
+The main University of Kansas campus has 8 residential halls and 12 scholarship halls in which students can reside.
 A few of the residential halls are Hashinger Hall, Lewis Hall, Corbin Hall, Oliver Hall, and Ellsworth Hall.
 A few of the scholarship halls include Krehbiel Hall, Pearson Hall, Sellards Hall, Margaret Amini Hall, and Grace Pearson Hall.
 Students can also choose from on campus apartments, including Stouffer Place, Sunflower, and Jayhawker Tower.
 The Halls have wireless Internet access in common areas and the lobby, host educational program and special events, and offer academic centers for students to study.

 The university also has many fraternities and sororities that students may be interested in joining.
 A few of the fraternities are Alpha Phi Alpha, Kappa Alpha Psi, and Phi Beta Sigma.
 A few sororities include Delta Sigma Theta, Alpha Kappa Alpha, and Sigma Gamma Rho.